Yord/pxi/README.md

 </p>
 </summary>

-The returned JSON is in just one line and needs to be tamed.
+The returned JSON is one big mess and needs to be tamed.

 ```json
 {"count":87,"next":"...","results":[{"name":"Luke Skywalker","height":"172","mass":"77" [...]